- Here is the Iowa counties and abbreviations list

 - Stations entering the QRP Class are limited to no more than 5 Watts.

 - Stations transmitting with more than 150 Watts must enter the High Power Class (except DX stations).

 - Stations are not allowed to change their entry class once established.

 - The Out-of-State, DX, QRP, and High Power classes include both single-operator and multi-operator stations combined in the same class.

-- Mobile/portable stations who change counties are considered to be a new station in each new county.
+- Iowa mobile stations and portable stations who change counties are considered to be a new station in each new county.

-- Mobile/portable stations may park/setup on a county line/junction and represent all counties at the intersection simultaneously.
+- Iowa mobile stations and portable stations may park/setup on a county line/junction and represent all counties at the intersection simultaneously.

 - All intersecting counties may be worked in a single exchange (JA6DX this is W0YL, you are 59 in Story STR, Marshall MSL, and Hardin HDN counties).

 - Please keep safety in mind and do not cause a traffic hazard where you park your vehicle.